MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 </colgroup>
 <tbody>
 <tr class="odd">
-<td align="left"><p>You don&#39;t need to download Driver Verifier (Verifier.exe) as it is included in every version of Windows after Windows 2000, except for Windows 10 S. There isn&#39;t a separate Driver Verifier download package, it is located in the %windir%\system32 directory. </p>
+<td align="left"><p>You don't need to download Driver Verifier (Verifier.exe) as it is included in every version of Windows after Windows 2000, except for Windows 10 S. There isn't a separate Driver Verifier download package, it is located in the %windir%\system32 directory. </p>
 <ul>
 <li>Open a <strong>Command Prompt</strong> window (<strong>Run as administrator</strong>).</li>
 <li>Type <strong>verifier</strong> to open the Driver Verifier Manager, or type <strong>verifier /?</strong> to view command line options.
 See <a href="verifier-command-line.md" data-raw-source="[&lt;strong&gt;Driver Verifier Command Syntax&lt;/strong&gt;](verifier-command-line.md)"><strong>Driver Verifier Command Syntax</strong></a> for more information.</li>